GouravSoniya/GouravSoniya/README.md

 I am from Madhya Pradesh, India
 I am currently studying BCA from a tier 3 college while making projects for my portfolio

-I am preparing to become a fullstack developer with strong AI skills(AI orchestration and agent AI to be precise)
+I am preparing to become a fullstack developer with strong AI skills(AI orchestration and agent AI to be precise) or Product Manager/Engineer

 My tech stack :
 - Languages: TypeScript, Python